Welcome to the Psychology Pathway!

 Please click here to be redirected to the Queen's University course finder, where you should find all necessary details - in particular, pre-requisite information.

 Students completing this Pathway are eligible to apply for a range of courses under their subject area.
-For the full list, have a look at our Pathway - Courses Available to Students - 2022 document for further information.
+For the full list, have a look at our Pathway Courses Available document for further information.

-The Psychology Pathway is an exciting new addition to the Pathway Opportunity Programme in 2021.
-The first Summer School will give you the chance to meet like-minded pathway students, current Queen's University students and Queen's academics who will lead a range of workshops and lectures designed to give you a better understanding of what it will be like to study Psychology at an undergraduate level.
+The Summer School will give you the chance to meet like-minded pathway students, current Queen's University students and Queen's academics who will lead a range of workshops and lectures designed to give you a better understanding of what it will be like to study Psychology at undergraduate level.
 On this pathway, you will benefit from guidance and support to aid you before making a start at Queen's University Belfast.

 A survey of graduates 6 months after graduation reveals that Queen’s graduates from these programmes have recently gone to work in roles such as: